Hussein-L-AlMadhachi/claws-css/README.md

 navbar.apply();
 ```

-**That's it!** Your CSS is automatically written to a `.css` with the same file when your script exits or when vite invokes compilation to enable hot module replacement
+**That's it!** Your CSS is automatically written to a `.css` with the same file name when your script exits or when vite invokes compilation to enable hot module replacement

 ---